Cheadle branch line: Proposals for a line

 In 1849 the market town of Cheadle, population 3,000, was still without any form of rail transport.
-The North Staffordshire Railway had completed its Stoke to Derby line in 1848 and the Churnet Valley Line the following year but both of the lines missed the town, passing around 3.5 mi to the south and north of Cheadle respectively.
+The North Staffordshire Railway (NSR) had completed its Stoke to Derby line in 1848 and the Churnet Valley Line the following year but both of the lines missed the town, passing around 3.5 mi to the south and north of Cheadle respectively.
 The people of the town, along with several mines on the Cheadle Coalfield, wanted a rail connection as a means of transporting their goods.
 Several schemes for a branch line were proposed over the years; among these was a branch from the NSR east of Blythe Bridge and running via Forsbrook to Dilhorne and then Cheadle.
 Unfortunately, none of the schemes ever came to fruition.

 In 1887, the Cheadle Railway, Mineral & Land Co.
-Ltd was formed and at long last construction of a branch line leaving the NSR line at Cresswell began the following year.
+Ltd was formed, and at long last construction of a branch line leaving the NSR line at Cresswell began the following year, authorised by the Cheadle Railway Mineral and Land Company Act 1888 (51 & 52 Vict. c. clxxxviii).
 In the meantime, the owners of Foxfield Colliery at Dilhorne had grown tired of waiting for the new line and had built their own connection to the NSR near Blythe Bridge.
 This line, running entirely over private land and opened in 1893 still survives today as the Foxfield Light Railway, albeit without the connection to the main line.

 Opening

 The first sod of the line was dug at Totmonslow on 22 March 1888.
 After several financial problems, the first stretch from Cresswell to Totmonslow was opened on 7 November 1892.
 The first train ran to Tunstall on the Potteries Loop Line and regular services became an extension of those on the latter for almost the whole of the branch's existence.

 Construction of the extension to Cheadle started in 1893.
 A new colliery, christened New Haden Colliery, was opened at Draycott and the line was already in operation for goods traffic up to this point.
 The new piece of line involved the building of a difficult tunnel.
 This passed through a ridge of high ground of sandstone before turning east and running to a station on the southern outskirts of Cheadle.
 The new section was also beset with financial problems and it was not until 1 January 1901 that the line opened in its entirety.

+The Cheadle Railway Mineral and Land Company was renamed the Cheadle Railway Company by the Cheadle Railway Company Limited Act 1896 (59 & 60 Vict. c. ccxvi).

 In December 1906 Totmonslow station was renamed to Tean, although the village of Upper Tean was located a mile to the east.
-On 1 January 1907 the North Staffordshire Railway inherited the line from the Cheadle Railway Company; until that date they had provided the services but not actually owned the line.
+On 1 January 1907 the North Staffordshire Railway bought the Cheadle Railway Company under the North Staffordshire Railway Act 1907 (7 Edw.
+7. c. cxlvii); until that date they had provided the services but not actually owned the line.